Bacterial growth phases and Environmental factors required for bacterial growth

 3. Aeration: Two gases influence the growth of bacteria; oxygen and carbon dioxide.
 As regards oxygen, the bacteria can be classified into:

-• Facultative anaerobes: These organisms are able to grow in the presence of absence of oxygen though they grow more vigorously under aerobic conditions because of a much higher energy yield.
+- Facultative anaerobes: These organisms can grow in the presence or absence of oxygen though they grow more vigorously under aerobic conditions because of a much higher energy yield.
 They are supposed to possess two systems of respiratory enzymes, one works in the presence of O2, while the other is ready for anaerobic respiration and fermentation, e.g. enterobacteria and staphylococci.

-• Obligatory anaerobes: These organisms cannot grow in the presence of oxygen and require a substance other than oxygen as hydrogen acceptor, e.g. clostridia, some spirochetes and anaerobic streptococci.
+- Obligatory anaerobes: These organisms cannot grow in the presence of oxygen and require a substance other than oxygen as a hydrogen acceptor, e.g. clostridia, some spirochetes and anaerobic streptococci.
 In the presence of oxygen poisonous substances are formed, e.g. peroxides and superoxides.

 Carbon Dioxide: All bacteria require CO2 for growth but the amount present in normal atmosphere is usually sufficient (0.04%).
 A higher concentration, 5-10% is required for many parasitic species notably N. gonorrhoeae, N.meningitides and Brucella abortus.